 Spend a year or semester abroad, participate in a short-term travel course, pursue an internship, or enroll as an exchange student in one of our partner universities in Asia or Europe.
 To be eligible, you must complete two semesters of study at Lesley with a minimum of a 2.7 GPA.

-Build international study into your graduate degree program, whether by engaging in community fieldwork in Haiti or the Dominican Republic, participating in creative writing residencies in Europe, or designing independent research outside the United States.
+Build international study into your graduate degree program, by engaging in community fieldwork in Haiti or the Dominican Republic, participating in creative writing residencies in Europe, or designing independent research outside the United States.
 Become a member of a community of global scholars.